Julie Andrews Selects Her Favourite Disney Songs: Background and release

 The album is part of a larger celebratory release titled 50th Anniversary: A Musical History of Disneyland.
 Julie Andrews, who famously portrayed Mary Poppins in the 1964 Disney film, was invited to curate a personal selection of her favorite Disney songs for this project.

 The album contains 15 tracks that span various eras of Disney films, including early classics such as Snow White and the Seven Dwarfs, Cinderella, and Lady and the Tramp, as well as more modern entries from Disney's late '80s and early '90s Renaissance period, like The Lion King and Tarzan.
-Andrews's selection was intended to offer a mix of nostalgia and quality, featuring many songs in their original film versions as well as some live-action interpretations, including her own performances.
+Andrews performs or introduces several classic songs, including "Chim Chim Cher-ee", "Feed the Birds", both associated with her role as Mary Poppins.
+While some tracks are love songs like "Can You Feel the Love Tonight" or "You'll Be in My Heart" others are more playful or nostalgic in tone, such as "He's a Tramp" and "The Bare Necessities" the latter performed by Peggy Lee and Phil Harris.

 The release was promoted as part of a broader set of musical tributes celebrating Disneyland's history.
 Alongside this compilation, Disney released a 6-CD box set, a 72-page collectible book titled The Sounds of Disneyland, and a limited-edition gold vinyl of Walt Disney Takes You to Disneyland, among other materials.
-The Julie Andrews album was available both individually and as part of this box set collection, and her involvement was highlighted as a special contribution due to her iconic status within Disney history.
+The Julie Andrews album was available both individually and as part of this box set collection.

-In this collection, Andrews performs or introduces several classic songs, including "Chim Chim Cher-ee", "Feed the Birds", both associated with her role as Mary Poppins.
-While some tracks are love songs like "Can You Feel the Love Tonight" or "You'll Be in My Heart" others are more playful or nostalgic in tone, such as "He's a Tramp" and "The Bare Necessities" the latter performed by Peggy Lee and Phil Harris.